Heart attacks are ranked the number 2 killer in Singapore and can strike both men and women.

 But did you know that women experience symptoms which are not so classical as compared to men and might even miss some "silent symptoms"?

-theAsianparent spoke to Dr Kenneth Ng, a Cardiologist at Mount Elizabeth Novena Hospital, who explains that women do not always get the classical central crushing chest pain like men do, but instead may feel:
+theAsianparent spoke to Dr Kenneth Ng, a Cardiologist at Mount Elizabeth Novena Hospital, who explains that women do not always get the classical central crushing chest pain as men do, but instead may feel:

 - Breathless or shortness of breath